-13.2 The Parties have agreed on the technical and organisational measures set out in Annex 3.
-The Data importer shall carry out regular checks to ensure that these measures continue to provide an appropriate level of security and shall update them where this is no longer the case.

-13.3 If there is a substantial change in the security measures implemented and described in Annex 3, the Parties shall update the Annex.

-13.4 In the event of a Data breach concerning Personal data processed by the Data importer under these Clauses, the Data importer shall take appropriate measures to address the Data breach, including measures to mitigate its possible adverse effects.

-13.5 The Data importer shall notify - without undue delay and, where feasible, not later than 72 hours after having become aware of the Data breach - at least the Data exporter, who shall notify the competent Supervisory authority in case the Data breach may seriously interfere with the rights and fundamental freedoms of Data subjects.

-13.6 In addition, the Data importer shall notify, either directly or through the Data exporter without undue delay, the Data subjects concerned by the Data breach, where it is likely to result in a high risk to their rights and freedoms.
-Such notification is not required if appropriate technical and organisational measures have been applied to the Personal data affected that render it unintelligible to any person not authorised to access it, if the Data importer has taken subsequent measures which ensure that the high risk is no longer likely to materialise, or if it would involve disproportionate efforts (in which case the Data importer shall instead make a public communication or take a similar measure whereby the Data subjects are informed in an equally effective manner).

-13.7 In both cases, the notification shall include adequate and meaningful information on, notably, the nature of the Data breach, the contact points where more information can be obtained and possible measures that Data subjects could take to address the Data breach, including measures to mitigate its possible adverse effects.

-13.8 Where not all the relevant information related to the Data breach is available, notification may take place "in stages", with more information to be provided as soon as it becomes available.
+In the case of pseudonymisation, the additional information for attributing the Personal data to a specific Data subject shall, where possible, remain under the control of the Data exporter.

+The Data importer shall grant access to the Personal data to members of its personnel only to the extent strictly necessary for the implementation, management and monitoring of the contract.
+It shall ensure that persons authorised to process the Personal data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality.

+- 13.2 The Parties have agreed on the technical and organisational measures set out in Annex 3.
+The Data importer shall carry out regular checks to ensure that these measures continue to provide an appropriate level of security and shall update them where this is no longer the case and inform the Data exporter on the result of such checks and relevant changes made in relation thereto. - 13.3 If there is a substantial change in the security measures implemented and described in Annex 3, the Parties shall update the Annex. - 13.4 In the event of a Data breach concerning Personal data processed by the Data importer under these Clauses, the Data importer shall take appropriate measures to address the Data breach, including measures to mitigate its possible adverse effects. - 13.5 The Data importer shall notify without undue delay and, where feasible, not later than 72 hours after having become aware of the Data breach -the Data exporter, who shall notify the competent Supervisory authority in case the Data breach may seriously interfere with the rights and fundamental freedoms of Data subjects.
+Data importer will assist the Data exporter in complying with its obligation under its domestic legal framework. - 13.6 In both cases, the notification shall include adequate and meaningful information on, notably, the nature of the Data breach, the contact points where more information can be obtained and possible measures that Data subjects could take to address the Data breach, including measures to mitigate its possible adverse effects. - 13.7 Where not all the relevant information related to the Data breach is available, notification may take place "in stages", with more information to be provided as soon as it becomes available.